Home Security Tips Following The Death Of A Loved One

 It doesn’t have to be said that a break-and-enter is the last thing people dealing with a death in the family should have to endure, with Sanchuk adding, “It’s absolutely a gut-turning occurrence to deal with.”

 In order to avoid these types of incidents, the police recommend sharing funeral arrangements in ways other than obituaries.

 Police also advice that people let their close friends and neighbours know if they plan to be away for a funeral or a long stretch of time and to call the police if they notice any suspicious activity.

 In the aftermath of the death of a loved one, dealing with any necessary logistics related to their estate can be overwhelming and stressful.
 However, if you have been named as an executor, there are several legal issues that must be addressed right away to effectively manage risks and liabilities, protect the estate, and ensure beneficiaries are taken care of.

-At Arbesman Hamilton LLP, we can help you as little or as much as you like – from simply drafting documents to acting as your agent in all your executor duties.
+At NULaw, we can help you as little or as much as you like – from simply drafting documents to acting as your agent in all your executor duties.
 We work with executors on a one-on-one basis to ensure they receive the personalized advice they need to effectively and lawfully carry out their duties and obligations.
 Contact us online or at 416-481-5604 to book a consultation today.